securesauce/vscode-precaution/README.md

 A Visual Studio Code extension with for the Precaution static analysis security tool.
 This extension comes bundled with `precli` version 0.8.0.

-This extension supports all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language.
+It is compatible with all [actively supported versions](https://devguide.python.org/#status-of-python-branches) of the Python language.

 For more information on Precaution, see https://precli.readthedocs.io/